xeophin/dotfiles/README.md

 * setup.sh - Installs the contents of the .list files and the Brewfile

 ### Python (python/)
-* setup.sh - Creates the conda envs for the environment.yml files
+* setup.sh - Currently empty, since I don't use Python that often

+### Raycast (raycast/)

+* script-commands – Script commands to be used with [Raycast](https://www.raycast.com/).
+Currently empty, requires Raycast to be configured to point here.

 ### Repositories (repos/)
 * setup.sh - Clones the repositories in the .list files at the corresponding locations

 ### Helper Scripts (scripts/)
 * functions.sh - Contains helper functions for symlinking files and printing progress messages

+### Services (services/)
+Various scripts and workflows that by

+* setup.sh – are being symlinked to `~/Library/Services/`

 ### Vim (vim/)
 * setup.sh - Symlinks all vim files to `~/`